Brand Store (Web)

 A button on the product detail page that redirects users to the brand's store

-A button on the OOP (product detail page) that redirects users directly to the brand's store with offers related to the selected product.
+A button on the OOP (product detail page) displayed below the product that redirects users directly to the brand's official store page.

 How It Works